Join The Baltimore County Fire Department

 Check this page periodically; notifications about open application periods for the positions of Probationary Emergency Medical Technician, Probationary Firefighter and Paramedic will be posted here.

-In addition, a Job Interest Card may be filled out online.
-Submit your request to be notified when job opportunities for these positions become available.
+Job Interest Card may be filled out online.
+Submit your request to be notified when other job opportunities become available.

 - Probationary Emergency Medical Technician